fabiana2611/fabiana2611.github.io/_posts/2024/2024-05-11-kubernetes.md

 <h3 id="secret">Secret</h3>

 <p style="text-align: justify;">The <a href="https://kubernetes.io/docs/concepts/configuration/secret/">Secrets</a> objects are used to store sensitive data which is done in an encoded format.
-It is created independent of the Pod.</p>
+It is created independent of the Pod.
+You can see different ways of manage the secrets <a href="https://kubernetes.io/docs/tasks/configmap-secret/">here</a>.</p>

 {% highlight ruby %}
 $ echo –n ‘mysql’ | base64